gta191977649/MTASA-SkyGfx/README.md

       * needs to work on a new solution.
     * fixShadows - ⚪
   - Special Misc FX (Unique addon by nurupo)
+    * vehicleClassicFx ✔️
-    * vehicleClassicFx ✔️ show VC/III liked vehicle big headlight and light trails when you rotate the screen
+      * Show VC/III liked vehicle big headlight and light trails when you rotate the screen
+    * vehicleTrailLength ✔️
-    * vehicleTrailLength ✔️ Length of light trails (buffered frame)
+      * Length of light trails (buffered frame)
+    * vehicleTrailDrawDist ✔️
-    * vehicleTrailDrawDist ✔️ What distance should trails start visiable?
+      * What distance should trails start visiable?
+    * vehicleHeadLightAlpha ✔️
-    * vehicleHeadLightAlpha ✔️ Alpha multiplier for head light
+      * Alpha multiplier for head light
+    * vehicleRearLightAlpha ✔️
-    * vehicleRearLightAlpha ✔️  Alpha multiplier for rear light
+      * Alpha multiplier for rear light
+    * buildingExtraBrightness ✔️
-    * buildingExtraBrightness ✔️ Multiplier for building extra brightness
+      * Multiplier for building extra brightness
+    * vehicleExtraBrightness ✔️
-    * vehicleExtraBrightness ✔️ Multiplier for building extra brightness
+      * Multiplier for building extra brightness
-    * StochasticPS 🟠 (NOTE: Some Model prelight is appeared incorrect)
-      * Shader ported ✔️
+    * stochasticFilter ✔️
-      * Fix model pre-light color
+      * Make repeative texture look better, ported from [Valdir da Costa Júnior](https://www.mixmods.com.br/2022/03/sa-skygfx/)

 - Bugs/Issue
   * ~Sun can see through by walls -> Due to zTest disabled~ ✔️